Who has left I’m a Celebrity 2022 so far?

 Douglas’s letter from her mum had said: “G’day Scarlette, I am so proud of you doing your trial, while encouraging your jungle buddies, especially Baba [Aleshe].
 Real teamwork.
 The kids are loving watching their Aunty Shar in the jungle and we are obviously all sooooo proud of you.”

-The star said she wanted actor and comedian Babatunde Aleshe, who she became close with on the show, to win.
+The star said she had wanted Aleshe, who she had become close with on the show, to win.

 I’m a Celebrity continues nightly on ITV1 and streams on ITVX.